Temps and termites are on the rise. Schedule your free inspection today.

 Below is a list of facts about flies you need to know.

 Yes, that’s correct.
 Flies tend to live off a diet based on liquids.
 Why?
 Well, that’s just how they are built.
-See, they lack the mouthparts needed to chew food, so instead, they have to drink it.
+They lack the mouthparts needed to chew food, so instead, they have to drink it.

 Like butterflies, flies can taste food using their feet!